CP1404/Practicals/prac_07/README.md

 - Add new project
   (Ask the user for the inputs and add a new project to memory)
 - Update project
-  (Choose a project, then modify the completion % and/or priority - leave blank to retain existing values)
+  (Choose a project, then modify the completion % and/or priority - the user can leave either input blank to retain existing values)

+> [!NOTE]
+> You should notice that there are two different scenarios for both loading and saving.
+> Consider **SRP** and how you can write a single function for loading that you use in both scenarios: the default filename and the user-selected filename.

 ### Expectations:

-- Commit your work as you go (iterative development)
+- Commit your work as you go (iterative development).
-- Some of this could be considered relatively "hard" - do the easy bits first, then add more as you go
+- Some of this could be considered relatively "hard" - do the easy bits first, then add more as you go.
-- Use the [datetime](https://docs.python.org/3/library/datetime.html) module for the project start date
+- Use the [datetime](https://docs.python.org/3/library/datetime.html) module for the project start date.
-- Write your class such that you are able to sort/compare `Project` objects based on priority order
+- Write your class such that you are able to sort/compare `Project` objects based on priority order.
-- Think about writing utility/helper methods in your class and main program.
+- Use at least one utility/helper method in your class.
   Think of our examples like `is_vintage` for Guitar and what you might use for a `Project`.
 - Follow good design principles like SRP and DRY.
-Notice that there's two kinds of loading and write one function to handle both.
+Notice that there's two kinds of loading, so write one function to handle both.
 Same for saving.
 - Write good clean code (no pylint warnings) with good naming and design (as always!)

 Here are two suggestions to leave until last (iterative development):